GOP launches aggressive 'Lyin' Comey' website ahead of release of former FBI chief's book

 The RNC’s new website is www.LyinComey.com, where the GOP plans to fact check Comey’s book and use “rapid response” to highlight any “misstatements” or “contradictions” in it, according to an RNC official.

-“James Comey’s publicity tour is a self-serving attempt to make money and rehabilitate his own image,” an RNC official told Fox News.
+“James Comey’s publicity tour is a self-serving attempt to make money and rehabilitate his own image,” RNC Chairwoman Ronna McDaniel said.
 “Comey is a liar and a leaker, and his misconduct led both Republicans and Democrats to call for his firing.
 If Comey wants the spotlight back on him, we’ll make sure the American people understand why he has no one but himself to blame for his complete lack of credibility.”

 The official told Fox News that the RNC has prepared a rapid response team to respond to claims made in Comey’s book, compiled a research team to fact check, and created a “war room” to monitor his appearances.